aisleron/aisleron.docs/docs/documentation/organize-lists.md

 ## Expand/Collapse Aisles

 To expand or collapse all the aisles on the current list, tap the *More* menu option, then select the *Expand/collapse aisles* toggle.
 If there are any expanded aisles in the list, all aisles will be collapsed.
 Otherwise, all aisles will be expanded.

+## Select multiple items

+It is possible to select multiple items in the product list.

+To start selection, long pressing an aisle or product.
+Tap another aisle or product to add it to the selection.
+Tap a selected item to deselect it. deselect all items or press the *Back* button to cancel selection mode.
+Selection mode will also be cancelled when completing an action, such as status change or aisle allocation, on the selected products

+Contextual menus will adjust based on the type of items that are selected together.